Michael Shernoff

-Michael Shernoff (March 31, 1951 – June 17, 2008) was an openly gay psychotherapist who specialized in serving the mental health needs of gay, lesbian, and bisexual people and was author of several influential publications on the topics of HIV/AIDS prevention and the mental health concerns of gay men.
+Michael Shernoff (March 31, 1951 – June 17, 2008) was an American openly gay psychotherapist who specialized in serving the mental health needs of gay, lesbian, and bisexual people and was author of several influential publications on the topics of HIV/AIDS prevention and the mental health concerns of gay men.

 Biography

 Shernoff was born in Queens, New York, on March 31, 1951.
 He attended New York City schools.
-He graduated from the Harpur College at Binghamton University and in 1977 received a master’s degree in social work from the School of Social Welfare of the State University of New York at Stony Brook.
+He graduated from the Harpur College at Binghamton University and in 1977 received a master's degree in social work from the School of Social Welfare of the State University of New York at Stony Brook.

 As a licensed clinical social worker, he offered outpatient mental health services in Chelsea in New York City.
 He also taught at Hunter College from 1991 to 2001, and from 2002 until his retirement in 2006 he served on the faculty of the Columbia University School of Social Work.
 From 1997 until 2004 he was the online mental health expert for the HIV/AIDS website TheBody.com.